ltdev22/mvcframework/README.md

 - To list all the available commands: `$ php cmder`
 - To generate a new controller: `$ php cmder make:controller FooController` or `$ php cmder make:controller Some\\Nested\\FooController`
 - To generate a new service provider: `$ php cmder make:provider FooProvider`. __Note:__ running this command will only generate the new provider class.
 In order the provider to work within the framework you 'll need to register it within the `providers` list located in the `config/app.php`
+- To generate a new middleware: `$ php cmder make:middleware FooMiddleware`  or `$ php cmder make:middleware Some\\Nested\\FooMiddleware`. __Note:__ running this command will only generate the new middleware class.
+In order the middleware to work within the framework you 'll need to register it within the `middleware` list located in the `config/app.php`
 - To generate a new custom command: `$ php cmder make:console FooCommand`
 - To run migration and seed commands please refer to the [Migrations](https://github.com/ltdev22/mvcframework#migrations) section for more details